-Menopausal symptoms are a part of what gives this whole menopause thing a bad wrap.
+Menopausal concerns are a part of what gives this whole menopause thing a bad wrap.
 Mood swings, hot flashes, night sweats, irregular periods, fatigue, brain fog, stress, disrupted sleep...
 We understand how each of these words lend an overwhelming weight.
-That being said, where there is a symptom, there is a solution for relief.
+That being said, where there is a concern, there is a solution for relief.

 Let's start with the mental aspects of menopause.
 Mood swings, mood changes, brain fog, and stress.
 Sheesh!
-Sprinkle in the already uncertain climate we're living in thanks to COVID-19 and the stress may feel overwhelming at times.
 There's good news.
 There’s some plant-based ingredients that help level mood swings, decrease anxiety, and clear up brain fog.
 Ashwagandha and Pycnogenol are two herbaceous powerhouses that adapt to your body's chemistry to soften mood changes and clear up brain fog.
 Our Core Dietary Supplement addresses the seven most common menopausal symptoms, including mood swings, brain fog, stress, and fatigue.
 It can even support disrupted sleep, but more on that in a second!

 Social groups can help ease the mental health challenges that menopause brings.
 Having a network of women who are also experiencing menopause can provide much needed support.
 We've created a Facebook group specifically for this reason!
 It’s a safe space for women in their menopausal era to come together, share their thoughts, and brainstorm solutions together.
 No topic is taboo - we discuss everything from menopausal incontinence to postmenopausal intimacy.
 Please join us!

 Sleep and menopause don't always jive.
 Menopause-induced insomnia can be brought on by night sweats or nothing at all and and lead to sleepless nights.
 Our Sleep Enhancing Dietary Supplement supports you with superstars Ashwagandha and Pycnogenol, but also has another key player that helps with the sleep issues: Melatonin.